 There are actually many ways to create a personal aeroponic system at home.
 They are easy to construct and are by far less expensive.
 A popular DIY aeroponics system makes use of large, storage bins and PVC pipes.
 Keep in mind that measurements and sizes vary depending on your own personal aeroponic needs.
 In other words, you may need more or less, as this project is meant to give you an idea.
 You can create an aeroponic growing system using whatever materials you like and whatever size you want.

 Also, add a couple inches to the overall length of PVC pipe, as you’ll need this later.
-For example, instead of a 30″ pipe, get one that is 32″ in length.
+For example, instead of a 30-inch pipe, get one that is 32 inches in length.
 At any rate, the pipe should be long enough to fit through the storage bin, with some extending out each side.
 Cut the pipe in half and attach an end cap to each piece.
-Add 3-4 sprayer holes within each section of pipe.
-(These should be about 1/8″ for a ¾” pipe.)
-Carefully fit taps into each sprayer hole, and clean out any debris as you go.
+Add three or four sprayer holes within each section of pipe.
+(These should be about 1/8-inch for a ¾-inch pipe.)
+Carefully fit taps into each sprayer hole and clean out any debris as you go.

 Turn the container right side up and place the pump inside.
 Clamp one end of the hose to the pump and the other to the adapter.
 At this point, you may also want to add an aquarium heater, if desired.
 Add about eight (1 ½-inch) holes in the top of the storage bin.
 Once again, size is dependent on what you want or have on hand.
 Apply weather-seal tape along the outside rim.

 Fill the container with nutrient solution just below the sprayers.
 Secure the lid in place and insert netted pots into each hole.
 Now you’re ready to add your aeroponic plants to your personal aeroponic growing system.